ElPerenza/VSCode-serz/README.md

 This extension requires [Visual Studio Code 1.72.0+](https://code.visualstudio.com/) to function.
 Like any other extension, you can install it through the integrated [Extensions tab](https://code.visualstudio.com/docs/editor/extension-marketplace) in Visual Studio Code by searching for "Railworks Serz integration".
 Alternatively, you can also download and install it manually from the [Releases page](https://github.com/ElPerenza/VSCode-serz/releases).

-After having installed it, you need to change a copule of settings in the editor for it to work properly:
+After having installed it, you need to change a couple of settings in the editor for it to work properly:
 - **Serz Exe Path**: The path to the serz executable to use for conversion.
 The path can either point directly at the serz.exe file or at the directory it's found in.
 - **Default Binary Editor**: The default editor with which to open binary files.
 Whilst not necessary for the extension to work, setting this to `default` will save you the hassle of having to specify each time how to open a binary file (like the .bin files used by RailWorks) in the editor.